 - Article Reference - Author: Pearson, A - Title: Stanley Park and the Gladstone Conservatory, Liverpool - Date: 2010 - Journal Title: Historic Gardens

 - Book Reference - Author: Elliot, B - Title: Victorian Gardens - Date: 1986

-- Book Reference - Author: Kemp, E (edited and revised by Waugh, FA) - Title: Landscape Gardening: How to Lay Out a Garden - Date: 1911 edition
+- Book Reference - Author: Kemp, E - Title: Landscape Gardening: How to Lay Out a Garden - Date: 1911 edition

 - Book Reference - Author: Chadwick, G F - Title: The Park and the Town - Date: 1966

-- Book Reference - Author: Layton-Jones, K & Lee, R - Title: Places of Health and Amusement: Liverpools's historic parks and gardens - Date: 2008
+- Book Reference - Author: Layton-Jones, K and Lee, R - Title: Places of Health and Amusement: Liverpools's historic parks and gardens - Date: 2008

 - Book Reference - Author: Physick, R - Title: Played in Liverpool: Charting the heritage of a city at play - Date: 2007